Students filming and acting in a studio

 Critical and Textual Studies

-This lecture and seminar based module focuses on textual analysis and critical approaches to live and mediated performance texts.
+This seminar-based module focuses on textual analysis and critical approaches to live and mediated performance texts.
 It also considers key theories and practitioners who influenced the development of particular disciplines within performance.

 Acting for Recorded Media